 Future-proofing comes through mounting flexibility and USB connectivity.
 VESA-compatible displays move between cockpits and wheelbase upgrades without replacing mounting hardware.
 Direct USB connection ensures compatibility with future SimHub versions and Windows updates.
 Proprietary wireless protocols or manufacturer-specific software create upgrade barriers when you eventually replace other rig components.

 That’s the comprehensive breakdown of sim racing dashboards and DDUs.
-Whether you’re starting with £10 DIY buttons or investing in a £600 replica racing display, the right dashboard transforms your cockpit from gaming setup into proper simulator.
+Whether you’re starting with £10 DIY buttons or investing in a £600 replica racing display, the right dashboard pulls your cockpit well out of gaming setup territory and into proper simulator.
 SimHub ties the ecosystem together, brightness trumps resolution for racing visibility, and commercial solutions increasingly make financial sense when factoring time investment against DIY savings.